LeetLLM

 Algorithm

 Top-k keeps exactly 50 candidate tokens if k=50k = 50k=50, even when only two are plausible or hundreds deserve consideration.
 Top-p keeps adding candidate tokens until their cumulative probability covers the requested mass.
-On an easy order-status reply, only a few candidates qualify; on an ambiguous escalation, the candidate set is much longer.
+On an easy incident-status reply, only a few candidates qualify; on an ambiguous escalation, the candidate set is much longer.
 This dynamic threshold adapts naturally to each context.

-Instead of fixing kkk, dynamically select the smallest high-probability prefix whose cumulative probability exceeds threshold ppp.
-This approach, also known as nucleus sampling, addresses the fixed candidate-count limitation of top-k.[2]
+Instead of fixing kkk, dynamically select the smallest high-probability prefix whose cumulative probability reaches or exceeds threshold ppp.
+This approach, also known as nucleus sampling, addresses the fixed candidate-count limitation of top-k.[2]Reference 2The Curious Case of Neural Text Degeneration.https://arxiv.org/abs/1904.09751

 Using the same probability table: